embox/embox-docs/en/embox_quick_start_en.md

 Press ***ctrl+’A’*** and then `***x***` to exit from Qemu.

 ## Preliminaries to Mybuild build system
 Embox is modular and configurable.
-Declarative program language Mybuild has been developed for these features.
+Declarative program language "Mybuild" has been developed for these features.
 Mybuild allows to describe both single modules and whole target system.

 A module is a base concept for build system.
 A module description contains: source files list, options which can be set for the module during configuration, and dependences list.

 The configuration is a particular description of the whole system.
 It contains list of required modules, modules options and build rules (cross-compiler, additional compiler flags, memory map etc.).

 Graph of the system will be based on the configuration and modules descriptions.
-Build system then generates different build artifacts: linker scripts, makefiles, headers.
+Build system, that generates different build artifacts: linker scripts, makefiles, headers.
 It's not necesary to include all modules, they will be enabled using dependencies for each module included in the initial configuration list.

 Current configuration locates in ***conf/*** folder.
 It can be set up with: